MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-3-transform-kql-database.md

 ## Create function with transformation logic

 In this step, you create a stored function that holds the transformation logic to be used in the update policy.
-The function parses the BikepointID column to remove the prefix "BikePoints_".
+The function parses the *BikepointID* column and adds two new calculated columns.

 1. From the menu ribbon, select **Database**.
 1. Select **+New** > **Function**.